didillysquat/VTK2022/README.md

 # Day 3: MacParland et al 2018

 ## Requirements
 You may want to download and install the [loupe browser](https://www.10xgenomics.com/products/loupe-browser/downloads).
-This is a browser designed by 10X to visualise the results of the Cell Ranger analysis that we will conduct below.
+This is a browser designed by 10X to visualize the results of the Cell Ranger analysis that we will conduct below.
 Alternatively, I will load it on my machine and you can see what it looks like that way.

-You'll be working with R to analyse the outputs of the scRNA-seq data analysis.
-If you'd like to run R on your local mchine, you'll need to install R. You'll also likely want an IDE to work with.
+You'll be working with R to analyze the outputs of the scRNA-seq data analysis.
+If you'd like to run R on your local machine, you'll need to install R. You'll also likely want an IDE to work with.
 I would recommend either Rstudio or Visual Studio Code.
 You'll also need to install the following packages:

 - dplyr
 - Seurat